Mazin Art Exhibition 2025

 Sky Stream, Bernice Mazin, American (Mixed Media, 36″x24″)

-The Mazin is a regional juried annual Art Exhibition of 2-D and 3-D art, open to the any artist in the United States 16 years or older.
+The Mazin is a regional juried annual Art Exhibition of 2-D and 3-D art, open to any artist in the United States 16 years or older.
 The exhibit is designed to foster an appreciation of today’s visual art and to reflect the breadth of creative vision of artists.
-The long-running bi-annual exhibit, created by Bernice and Benjamin Mazin and funded by the Mazin Visual Arts Fund, is making a call for entries to any artist working with any medium.
-The deadline for entry is September 12, 2025.
+The long-running biennial exhibit, created by Bernice and Benjamin Mazin and funded by the Mazin Visual Arts Fund, is open for viewing during Trager Family JCC business hours until December 7, 2025.

 • Entries can be artwork completed within the last 3 years.